Back to blog

 TL;DR

-Surfer SEO is a strong content optimization tool — its Content Editor and NLP analysis genuinely help writers create search-optimized content.
+Surfer SEO is a strong content optimization tool: its Content Editor and NLP analysis genuinely help writers create search-optimized content.
 Plans start at $79/month (annual) for 30 articles.
-However, Surfer SEO lacks deep technical site auditing, has no full-site crawling, and charges $29/month extra for SERP Analyzer on lower plans.
-If you need content optimization, Surfer delivers.
-If you need comprehensive site audits with 200+ checks, CrawlRaven starts at $9/month and crawls up to 100,000 pages.

 Surfer SEO is excellent for content optimization, but it does not cover deep technical site auditing.
-For the technical side — crawlability, Core Web Vitals, broken links, and schema validation — tools like CrawlRaven fill the gap.
-Try CrawlRaven free for 14 days →
+For the technical side (crawlability, Core Web Vitals, broken links, and schema validation) tools like CrawlRaven fill the gap.
+Try CrawlRaven free: 1 site, no credit card →

 TL;DR